-Working parents could be entitled to 30 hours free childcare, and help with childcare costs through Tax Free Childcare.
+Working parents could be entitled to 30 hours funded childcare, and help with childcare costs through Tax-Free Childcare.

 - Families Information Service

-From September 2017, working parents of 3 & 4 year olds that meet the criteria will be entitled to 30 hours free childcare per week for 38 weeks of the year.
-This is an increase of 15 additional free childcare hours on top of the current 15 hours of free childcare / early education.
+Working parents of 3 & 4 year olds that meet the criteria will be entitled to 30 hours funded childcare per week for 38 weeks of the year.
+This is an increase of 15 additional funded childcare hours on top of the current 15 hours of funded childcare / early education.

 For more on this, please read the following questions and answers.

 What is the eligibility criteria?

 Working parents includes: employed, self-employed and workers on a zero hour’s contract.